 A Safe Systems Approach builds a culture that prevents safety from becoming siloed.
 It informs priorities and decisions across departments, agencies, and focus areas.
 This helps strategies related to roadway design, vehicle regulations, human behavior, and reinforcement strategies be complementary and additive in terms of their safety benefits.
+The goal of the Safe Systems Approach is to modify how people, vehicles, transportation infrastructure, and emergency response operate to reduce the likelihood of crashes happening at all, and to reduce their severity when they do happen.
 To that end, local, regional and state-level transportation-related plans and policies were reviewed to understand how they may directly or indirectly influence transportation safety policy, planning and design in McAllen.
-Recommendations are presented in the next chapter.